 80 to 89: Great - We all know these games when we see them.
 Games that keep us up into the early hours of the morning, pushing onward in fascination.
 Games that we can get properly passionate about, waxing lyrical about the smallest details.
 They have faults, no doubt about that, but the core experience is so good that we hardly care.
 Strongly recommended purchases all-round.

-50 to 59: Poor - The grand winners of our especially non-committal shrugs.
+50 to 59: Mediocre - The grand winners of our especially non-committal shrugs.
 Significantly flawed, lacking original ideas, or - in many cases - just kind of boring, you would need to be under extenuating circumstances before considering picking them up.
 Expect to see them in a bargain bin about six months after release.

-40 to 49: Bad - These games forego the bargain bin after six months and go straight to the garbage bin.
+40 to 49: Poor - These games forego the bargain bin after six months and go straight to the garbage bin.
 Games here tend to be painfully unambitious, or - in the case of the more broken ones - far too ambitious.
 They're the products of incompetence and inexperience, but they're at least playable (if only for about half an hour).

-30 to 39: Terrible - Not even the games' own developers could convince themselves that anybody was going to really enjoy these.
+30 to 39: Bad - Not even the games' own developers could convince themselves that anybody was going to really enjoy these.
 This is the domain reserved for zero-effort cash-ins, deeply troubled development cycles, barely-playable sludge and, occasionally, downright universally offensive content.

-20 to 29: Awful - Games that would never have been allowed to see the light of day if anybody involved in their creation had the slightest idea what they were doing.
+20 to 29: Terrible - Games that would never have been allowed to see the light of day if anybody involved in their creation had the slightest idea what they were doing.
 We'll give them their moment in the spotlight, but only because we feel duty-bound to ensure at all costs that you don't buy them.

 0 to 19: Ineffable - We can't help but be morbidly fascinated with these unequivocal disasters.
 Nobody can save these games; we can only pick through the wreckage, trying hopelessly to piece together the events that caused their downward spiral.
 What happened here?
 What kind of mind could have conceived this?
 And how pumped-up with blind audacity does somebody have to be to actually try to charge money for it?